evankennedy37/Varroa-Infestation-Prediction/README.md

  - Note: Cloning the repository is NOT necessary to ensure the latest functionalities are being used locally

 ## Repository Components
-### /configs
-A folder with 2 JSON files in it:
- - pipeline_config.json: Inputs to the model-creation segment of the pipeline
- - prediction_confg.json: Inputs to the prediction segment of the pipeline

-These files can be opened with a standard text editor for changing input parameters: Be mindful that the parameters are the values to the right of the ':' on each line, before the comma.
-When adjusting parameters, be sure to keep the comma and ':' in place, and to match the format of the data inplace by default (elaborated in a later section).

 ### /data
 A folder containing 6 .csv files: These files are included as demonstration, and are the files used as reference when the model was originally developed.